SummaiyaBegum/Accessing_data_and_QC/workflow.md

 ## 🖥️ Working Environment

-All commands are executed in **Ubuntu (WSL)** because bioinformatics tools are designed for Linux systems and work reliably with large sequencing datasets.
+All commands are executed in **Ubuntu (WSL)** because Linux is widely used for bioinformatics workflows and provides a convenient command-line environment for working with sequencing data.

 Basic commands used: